morningred88/AWS/Identity_notes.md

 * Identity broken: Also for enterprise user if the company does not use SAML.
 Identity broker needs to be programed.
 * Cognito: For web application user

+## AWS Single Sign on

+### SSO vs AssumeRoleWithSAML

+* If you want to connect to multiple account in AWS or mulitiple applications, SSO is the better choice.
+AssumeRoleWithSAML, you can only connect to one account or one application
+* SSO does not need IDP (such as SAML), it can connect to Identity store (such as LDAP) directly.